figante/multi-lorentzian/README.md

               0         -1      -1000      -1000       1000       1000
           1e-10         -1      1e-10      1e-10      1e+10      1e+10

-\# Here I define the model to fit the Imaginary part of the cross spectrum (second row of eq.
-8).
+\# Here I define the model to fit the Imaginary part of the cross spectrum (secopnd row of eq.
+8 in Mendez et al. 2024).
 \# Notice that there is no free parameters cause these are the same parameters of the Real part (see eq.
-8),
+8 in Mendez et al..
+2024),

 model  4:4ima ylor + ylor + ylor + ylor + ylor + ylor + ylor + ylor + ylor + ylor
 = 3rea:p1